 These two words are central to everything we do here at Sustainable Fashion, but what do they mean?

 We are dedicated to working in our local community.
 Everyone involved in making your clothing is located in Brisbane, Australia.
-As all our products are 100% made in Australia this means everyone in our supply chain enjoys the same standard of living.
+As all our products are 100% Australian made this means everyone in our supply chain enjoys the same standard of living.
 Our garments are sewn by just one or two people from start to finish, with everyone working from a home studio and choosing their own working conditions.
 No factories are needed to be monitored because there are none.
 We work directly with the sewers, supplying everything they need to sew our garments, and being local means we can drive to pick up the finished garments from them too!

 We pay some 20 - 50 times the wages that the majority of sewers around the world receive.
 Our 2 local sewers receive on average 10% of the price you pay, with this figure quoted at 0.5 - 3% for large fashion labels.

 Image of our local area on the outskirts of Brisbane

 We source our woven fabrics from local agents, though our knits are actually made in Australia (something people are often surprised by).
 Our local knits are all high quality with strict environmental standards (including ISO9001 and ISO14001) including regular monitoring of waste water and one also has Australian organic certification.

 So producing locally where everyone has the same standard of living is the best way to achieve equality we think, this is after all a fundamental characteristic of ethical behaviour.
 We are pretty proud as a small family business that we have donated over $50,000 to local charities in the last 4 years too, giving back to your community another ethical behaviour we feel is important.